Functional relations for higher-order free cumulants: Applications to free probability

 This amounts to check that $\mathbf{0}_{\tilde{\alpha}} \vee \mathcal{B}_1 \vee \mathcal{B}_2 = \mathcal{C}$ and match the genus functions.
 The former is already in \cite{CMSS} and we focus on the latter which is new to our setting.
 By Remark~\ref{Blockad}, we have to check block-additivity of colengths.
 Given a block $C \in \mathcal{C}$, we have using \eqref{alphalpha}

-where we used \eqref{spcol} in the second line, \eqref{alphalpha} in the third line, and the definition \eqref{eq:prod:PSG} of the genus function of the genus function for $\odot$ in the last line.
+where we used \eqref{spcol} in the second line, \eqref{alphalpha} in the third line, and the definition \eqref{eq:prod:PSG} of the genus function for $\odot$ in the last line.
 This justifies the claim, and a closer look at this argument shows that \eqref{lap1} and \eqref{lap2} are in fact equivalent.